 This view displays not only the version of the selected item, but also the versions of all occurrences of it in the structure tree.
-It offers two alternatives for new version and replace, one of which is useful for when a part is used multiple times within a structure.
+It offers two alternatives for the new version and replace operation, one of which is useful for when a part is used multiple times within a structure.
 See Status: Overview of Item Status and Use for more information.

 There are other views that also offer the New version (and replace) option for parts, e.g., the Parts view (for creating a new version of the selected part's item(s)), and the Coverage (mapping item) view.